 You’ll use one analytical toolkit to look at many different problems, drawing connections across social, political, and real‑world contexts.
 You’ll develop quantitative, analytical, and decision‑making skills that help you cut through uncertainty and understand how the world actually works.

 Just as important, you’ll learn how to think like an economist – a mindset that stays with you long after graduation.
 That perspective gives you an advantage: the ability to approach unfamiliar problems with clarity, evidence, and confidence.
+Whether you pursue careers in policy, business, healthcare, law, research, or social impact, an Economics degree prepares you to adapt, analyze, and lead in a constantly changing world.

 Discover more about our Economics undergraduate programs.